Services for Undergraduates

 - Course Reserve - find readings recommended by your lecturer.

-- Referencing / citation styles
+- Referencing / citation styles and Managing references

 - Google Scholar - use Otago Article Link through Google Scholar to access articles paid for by the library.

 - Past exam papers (just the questions - not the answers)

 - Self-help - videos and guides to help you make the most of the Library